ealborn/good-news/README.md

 ### Installing

-1 Click on the green "Clone or download" button on the upper right, and make sure you know where you put the folder.
+1. Click on the green "Clone or download" button on the upper right, and make sure you know where you put the folder. <br>
-2 Extract the folder if you downloaded it.
+2. Extract the folder if you downloaded it.<br>
-3 Open MAMP, click preferences and under thr "Web server" tab, and set the Document root location to the downloaded folder.
+3. Open MAMP, click preferences and under thr "Web server" tab, and set the Document root location to the downloaded folder.
 Make sure if you get two files with the same name "good-news-master" that you navigate to the inner one containing all the repository files.

 ## Contributing